Why is water pollution an emerging Global Crisis?

 Water pollution has become a big concern around the world, particularly in underdeveloped nations, where over 3.2 million children die each year as a result of contaminated drinking water and inadequate sanitation.

-▶ In developing countries, access to adequate wastewater treatment facilities is extremely limited.
+• In developing countries, access to adequate wastewater treatment facilities is minimal.

-▶ Water bodies in underdeveloped countries are frequently utilized as open sewers for human waste and garbage, like the Ganges River in India demonstrates and receives about a billion liters of domestic waste give or take, 260 million liters of industrial waste in addition, with runoff from 6 million tons of fertilizers as well as 9,000 tons of pesticides utilized in the agricultural field, and many animal carcasses.
+• Underdeveloped countries’ water bodies are frequently used as open sewers for human waste and garbage.
+The Ganges River in India demonstrates and receives about a billion liters of domestic waste, give or take, 260 million liters of industrial waste, runoff from 6 million tons of fertilizers, 9,000 tons of pesticides utilized in the agricultural field, and many animal carcasses.

 Source of Water Pollution